Highlights From The Trump-Putin Summit In Helsinki

 President Trump’s meeting with Russian President Vladimir Putin on Monday has drawn much criticism.
 In a press conference following their meeting, Trump downplayed Russia’s involvement in tampering with the 2016 election, saying that both countries have “both made some mistakes,” according to People.
 Putin, for his part, denies Russian involvement in the election.
 The meeting, which took place in Helsinki, Finland, was a private-closed door meeting that lasted for more than two hours.
 Only Trump, Putin, and their respective translators were in the room.

 Prior to the meeting, Trump tweeted about the U.S. relationship with Russia.

 “Our relationship with Russia has NEVER been worse thanks to many years of U.S. foolishness and stupidity and now, the Rigged Witch Hunt!”
-Russia retweeted this and added their own message.

 We agree https://t.co/7l087Qwmj3